Sheldon38/ABM/README.md

 # ABM
-An 8-bit processor using System Verilog
+An 8-bit processor using Verilog